jxjo/PlanformCreator2/README.md

 #### The Banana Function

-A unique feature is the "banana function," which bends the wing spanwise like a banana without altering the chord distribution or reference.
-This creates planforms similar to popular 'bow-style' flying wings.
+A unique feature is the "banana function," which bends the wing spanwise without changing chord distribution or chord reference.
+This creates planforms similar to "bow-style" flying wings.

 Another application is fine-tuning flap depth along the span.
 Since the flap hinge line (described below) is straight, bending the planform directly affects flap depth.